 If ever there was a year for Coaching Leadership to accelerate, 2022 is it!

-Leadership that is outcomes-based; empowering people to work more autonomously, take ownership and responsibility; ask-not-tell; listen; purpose driven and connected; solution-focused; sharing thinking and collaborating; continuous improvement; learn from failure leadership, etc
+Coaching Leadership that is outcome-based; empowering people to work more autonomously, take ownership and responsibility; ask-not-tell; listen; purpose driven and connected; solution-focused; sharing thinking and collaborating; continuous improvement; learn from failure leadership, etc

 The more command and control, ‘telling people what to do and how to do it’ a leader is, the more likely and insidious disengagement and Groupthink become.
 Innovation dies.
 The vast majority of the time, the people within the organisation have the answers – they just don’t get the chance to share that information.